qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

 .. note:: Shared libraries are only than to be considered as a shared resource if the feature and the related safety mechanisms are using this specific library.
 If the library is not used by the feature or the related safety mechanisms, it is not a shared resource.

-.. list-table:: DFA shared resources (used for Platform Feature DFA)
+.. list-table:: DFA shared resources (used for Platform DFA)
   :header-rows: 1
   :widths: 10,50,10